| VORTECH, INC. ROTORBLADES Advantages Over Standard Rotor Blades |

 Structures that create parasitic drag include rivet heads and the edges of

-Inc. is a distributor for Rotor Hawk Industries, Inc., owner/seller
+Inc. is a distributor for Falcon Industries, Inc., owner/seller

 |